-z/VM V5.3 adds support for the Collaborative Memory Management Assist (CMMA) on the IBM z9TM EC and z9 BC processors.
+z/VM V5.3 adds support for the Collaborative Memory Management Assist (CMMA) on IBM System z10 and System z9 servers.
 This z/VM support, in conjunction with CMMA exploitation in guest operating systems such as Linux on System z, allows the z/VM V5.3 Control Program (CP) host and its guests to communicate attributes for specific 4 KB blocks of guest memory.
 This exchange of information can allow both the z/VM host and its guests to optimize their use and management of memory, in the following ways: